unam3/docs/src/guide/essentials/list.md

 <div class="composition-api">
   <VueSchoolLink href="https://vueschool.io/lessons/vue-fundamentals-capi-list-rendering-in-vue" title="Free Vue.js List Rendering Lesson"/>
 </div>
+-->

 ## `v-for` {#v-for}

-We can use the `v-for` directive to render a list of items based on an array.
-The `v-for` directive requires a special syntax in the form of `item in items`, where `items` is the source data array and `item` is an **alias** for the array element being iterated on:
+We can use the `v-for` directive to render a list of items in the form of `item in items`:

 <div class="composition-api">